Colorado Health Care Reform

 ColoHealth is Certified on the Connect for Health Colorado Exchange

-ColoHealth ’s team of Personal Benefits Consultants is backed by 25 years of insurance expertise.
+ColoHealth ’s team of Personal Benefits Managers is backed by 25 years of insurance expertise.
 We are also certified as an authorized agent on the Connect for Health Colorado marketplace.
 When you authorize us as your agent on the Colorado exchange, we can help you with every step of your enrollment, premium subsidy application and more.
 Our services to you are always free of charge!

 Our Annual Comprehensive Policy Review can help you make sure you’re staying with the plan that offers the best value, year after year.